cph-cachet/carp.sensing-flutter/packages/carp_polar_package/README.md

 import 'package:carp_polar_package/carp_polar_package.dart';
 `````

-Collection of Polar data can be added to a study protocol like this.
+Collection of Polar measures can be added to a study protocol like this.

 ```dart
   // Create a study protocol